znicholasbrown/ai_66/Manual/CPSB.md

 Computer players ignore holocrons on the easiest level.

-If a non-exploring computer unit gets attacked, the computer player&#39;s attack delay is modified:
+If a non-exploring computer unit gets attacked, the computer player's attack delay is modified:

     easiest: allow attacking one minute earlier